stacksgov/sips/sips/sip-000/sip-000-stacks-improvement-proposal-process.md

 people who develop applications that rely on the Stacks blockchain, people who use such applications, people involved in the project governance, and people involved in operating software deployments.

+# Specification

+Each SIP shall adhere to the same general formatting and shall be ratified through the processes described by this document.

 ## SIP Format